The bulge may not be constant and may increase in size on coughing, straining and may disappear or decrease in size on lying down.

 Hernia can occur in any age group including newborns.

-When swelling becomes painful, doesn’t decrease on lying down, and is associated with vomiting and inability to pass wind, it becomes an emergency situation and the patient should be rushed to hospital.
-Such hernias require immediate surgery, failure to do so could lead to life-threatening complications.
+When swelling becomes painful, doesn’t decrease on lying down, and is associated with vomiting and inability to pass wind, it becomes an emergency situation and patient should be rushed to hospital.
+Such hernias require immediate surgery, failure to do so could lead to life threatening complications.

 Almost all hernias can be now done by laparoscopic technique.